 117 Family Health Bureau, UNFPA (2019).
-National Guideline for First Contact Point Health Care Providers wives) in the districts of Colombo, Gampaha, Kalutara, Galle, and Matara.
-However, the training was limited due to the COVID-19 pandemic.
-In addition, to enhance service delivery, the CO supported the upgrading of 10 centers offering Women Friendly Health Services (Mithuru Piyasa/Natpu Nilayam) with furniture (tables, chairs, examination beds), billboards and IT facilities to digitalize data management system (document review120 and KIIs with FHB).
+National Guideline for First Contact Point Health Care Providers data management system (document review120 and KIIs with FHB).
 According to the FHB, the guidelines and SOPs are already in use, and while its planned, no evaluation has been done to confirm the impact of this initiative.